Do you want to show empty categories in WordPress widgets?

 Since you want to add the categories to the main sidebar, you’ll need to copy the ‘Shortcode’ generated by WPCode.

-This page is where you can add code to the appearance of your website.
+This page is where you can add code to your website.

 You’ll need to select the dropdown arrow for ‘Main Sidebar.’